-Throughout his career in private practice and as a senior U.S. Department of Justice (DOJ) official, John Gore delivers results for clients in high-profile litigation, investigations, and crisis matters.
-John's broad range of litigation experience includes numerous arguments in federal appellate courts and federal and state trial courts across the country.
-He also has successfully advised high-ranking corporate and government officials facing legal, political, and public relations crises.
+Throughout his career in private practice and as a senior U.S. Department of Justice official, John Gore delivers results for clients in high-profile litigation, investigations, oversight, and crisis matters.
+John's broad litigation experience includes numerous arguments in federal appellate courts and federal and state trial courts across the country.
+He also represents clients facing government investigations, Congressional oversight, and legal, political, and public relations crises.

 John has particular experience litigating complex questions of constitutional and statutory interpretation.
-He has briefed and argued novel legal questions under the Voting Rights Act and the Americans with Disabilities Act, presented arguments before three-judge district courts in voting rights cases, and briefed numerous cases in the United States Supreme Court.
+He has briefed and argued novel questions under the VRA and the ADA and briefed numerous cases in the United States Supreme Court.

 - The University of Texas at Austin (J.D. with high honors 2005; Order of the Coif; Associate Editor, Texas Law Review); University of Colorado (B.A. summa cum laude 2002; Phi Beta Kappa National Honor Society)

 - District of Columbia, United States Supreme Court, and numerous U.S. Courts of Appeals and U.S. District Courts

 - Served with the U.S. Department of Justice, Civil Rights Division in the following positions: Principal Deputy Assistant Attorney General (2018-2019); Acting Assistant Attorney General (2017-2018); and Deputy Assistant Attorney General (2017)

 - Law Clerk to the Honorable Bruce M. Selya, U.S. Court of Appeals, First Circuit (2005-2006)